-The CECL reserve is measured on a collective (pool) basis when similar risk characteristics exist for multiple financial instruments.
-If similar risk characteristics do not exist, the Company measures the CECL reserve on an individual instrument basis.
+The general CECL reserve is measured on a collective (pool) basis when similar risk characteristics exist for multiple financial instruments.
+If similar risk characteristics do not exist, the Company measures the specific CECL reserve on an individual instrument basis.
 The determination of whether a particular financial instrument should be included in a pool can change over time.
 If a financial asset's risk characteristics change, the Company evaluates whether it is appropriate to continue to keep the financial instrument in its existing pool or evaluate it individually.

-In measuring the CECL reserve for financial instruments that share similar risk characteristics, the Company primarily applies a probability of default ("PD")/loss given default ("LGD") model for instruments that are collectively assessed, whereby the CECL reserve is calculated as the product of PD, LGD and exposure at default ("EAD").
-The Company's model principally utilizes historical loss rates derived from a commercial mortgage backed securities database with historical losses from 1998 through March 2022 provided by a third party, Trepp LLC, forecasting the loss parameters using a scenario-based statistical approach over a reasonable and supportable forecast period of twelve months, followed by a straight-line reversion period of twelve-months back to average historical losses.
+In measuring the general CECL reserve for financial instruments that share similar risk characteristics, the Company primarily applies a probability of default ("PD")/loss given default ("LGD") model for instruments that are collectively assessed, whereby the CECL reserve is calculated as the product of PD, LGD and exposure at default ("EAD").
+The Company's model principally utilizes historical loss rates derived from a commercial mortgage backed securities database with historical losses from 1998 through September 2022 provided by a third party, Trepp LLC, forecasting the loss parameters using a scenario-based statistical approach over a reasonable and supportable forecast period of twelve months, followed by a straight-line reversion period of twelve-months back to average historical losses.

-For financial instruments assessed outside of the PD/LGD model on an individual basis, including when it is probable that the Company will be unable to collect the full payment of principal and interest on the instrument, the Company applies a discounted cash flow ("DCF") methodology.
-For financial instruments where the borrower is experiencing financial difficulty based on the Company's assessment at the reporting date and the repayment is expected to be provided substantially through the operation or sale of the collateral, the Company may elect to use as a practical expedient to determine the fair value of the collateral at the reporting date when determining the CECL reserve.
+For determining a specific CECL reserve, financial instruments are assessed outside of the PD/LGD model on an individual basis.
+This occurs when it is probable that the Company will be unable to collect the full payment of principal and interest on the instrument.
+The Company applies a discounted cash flow ("DCF") methodology for financial instruments where the borrower is experiencing financial difficulty based on the Company's assessment at the reporting date, and the repayment is expected to be provided substantially through the operation or sale of the collateral.
+Additionally, the Company may elect to use as a practical expedient to determine the fair value of the collateral at the reporting date when determining the specific CECL reserve.